Run a Compact Oracle Cloud Native Environment

 olcnectl module validate --config-file myenvironment.yaml

-There are no validation errors in this example.
-If any errors exist, the command output provides the necessary syntax to fix and pass the validation check.
+This example does not contain validation errors.
+If errors do exist, the command output provides the necessary syntax to fix them and pass the validation check.

 4. Install the Kubernetes module.